 - Use an Auto report to create a form based on a standard layout. - Use the Report Wizard. - Use one of the above methods and then modify the report in Design View. - Create a report completely from scratch using the Design View tools.

 Exercise 5.
 Creating an Auto Report

-2. Click the Report icon.
+- 1. Click the Create tab on the Ribbon. - 2.
+Click the Report icon.